 That’s right!
-Almost sixty years ago, two Canadian men invented an innovative new product that would influence the shipping industry for years to come!
+Over sixty two years ago, two Canadian men invented an innovative new product that would influence the shipping industry for years to come!
 But how did they do it?

 The S.S.
 Princess Kathleen of the Canadian Pacific Coast Services was the very first vessel to try this new system, in the same year of the invention.
 How did Frank convince them to install just on theory?
 “No cure, no pay!” were the conditions of the one-year contract; but in just 9 short months, Frank Chappell’s ’Cathelco System’ had achieved extremely satisfying results.
 Due to Frank’s success, the Cathelco System was fitted on 3 additional C.P.R. coast steamships between 1951 and 1952.